 The museum displays ancient collections: precious Etruscan tombs of the aristocracy belonging to the period between the last decades of the VIII and the first quarter of the VI century BC, from the area between Populonia and Vulcano.

-On the first floor, there is the Etruscan section, which displays some masterpieces of funerary sculpture made of fetid stone and the large bronze statues of Chimera, Arringatore and Minerva and some Roman medallions.
+On the first floor, there is the Etruscan section, which displays some masterpieces of funerary sculpture made of fetid stone and the large bronze statues of Chimera, restored in the 16th century by Benvenuto Cellini, Arringatore and Minerva and some Roman medallions.

 The halls of the Egyptian Museum have been renovated.
 The collections offer more than fourteen thousand pieces, which include materials from prehistoric times to the Coptic, with several groups of steles, vases, ushabti, amulets and bronzes.